A loyalty program is a great way to show your customers that you appreciate their business, and...

 Chargebacks can be a hassle for businesses, but by taking some preventative measures, you can reduce the risk of them happening.

-What are the Difference between a chargeback and a refund
+What is the Difference between a chargeback and a refund

 A chargeback and a refund are two different ways a customer can get back money from a purchase.
-A chargeback occurs when a customer contacts their bank and the banks disputes a charge on their behalf.
-This is usually done when they don't know the stores refund policy or can't get a hold of anyone at the business.
+A chargeback occurs when a customer contacts their bank and the bank disputes a charge on their behalf.
+This is usually done when they don't know the store's refund policy or can't get a hold of anyone at the business.

-A refund is when a business owner, manager, or employee processes refund back from the business to the customer.
+A refund is when a business owner, manager, or employee processes a refund back from the business to the customer.
 This can be done either by returning the product or by contacting the business and requesting a refund.
-While both chargeback and a refund ultimately serves a similar purposes, a chargeback is more intrusive and comes with additional penalties.
+While both chargeback and a refund ultimately serve a similar purpose, a chargeback is more intrusive and comes with additional penalties.

-Some Online Ordering companies do cover chargebacks such as Doordash, Grubhub, Uber Eats and many more.
+Some Online Ordering companies do cover chargebacks such as Doordash, Grubhub, Uber Eats, and many more.
 However, it comes at a cost.
 These companies will charge a hefty fee for all Online Orders in case a chargeback does happen.
 They know that a percentage of restaurants will get chargebacks, therefore, they have already increased their fees to cover themselves in the event of chargebacks.
 For example, you may have to pay Doordash 15% to 30% for Online Orders.
-Therefore, if you process $25,000 in Online Orders, and DoorDash fee ranges from $3,750 to $7,500 (Pick-Up or Delivery) for Online Orders.
+Therefore, if you process $25,000 in Online Orders, DoorDash fees range from $3,750 to $7,500 (Pick-Up or Delivery) for Online Orders.
 They will cover the chargeback as their fees include the possibility of chargebacks.